joseech28/building-setting-dns-azure/README.md

 </p>
 <p>
 On Client One:
-Type ping Mainframe in the command prompt and press Enter.
+Creating an A Record
+On DC One (the DNS Server), I open Server Manager.
+I go to Tools > DNS.
+I expand the server name (DC One).
+I expand Forward Lookup Zones and then my domain name.
+I right-click and select New Host (A or AAAA)....
-Observe: The ping should succeed, and the IP address should match DC One's IP address.
+I enter "Mainframe" for the name and DC One's IP address for the IP address.
+I click Add Host.
 </p>
 <br />